The Shipping Law Review: France

 - the French Polynesia Register.

-As at 1 July 2020, the French transportation fleet of vessels over 100 GT, now including coastal and port service vessels, comprised 86 vessels registered in the RIF, 61 in the metropolitan register and 39 in the overseas registers (including 22 in French Polynesia).21
+As at 1 July 2021, the French transportation fleet of vessels over 100 GT comprised 90 vessels registered in the RIF, 60 in the metropolitan register and 41 in the overseas registers (including 22 in French Polynesia).24

-Francisation is the formality that gives the ship the right to fly the French flag and benefit from all advantages attached to it, and is officialised with a deed of francisation.
-The procedure is governed by the Transport Code and the French Customs Code, which lists several conditions: the vessel must have passed a safety inspection and it must have been built in an EU Member State, or the import costs and fees must have been paid in an EU Member State.
-A ship built outside the European Union can be francisised if at least 50 per cent is owned (or intended for ownership or bareboat chartered) by nationals or companies from an EU or EEA Member State that have an actual presence in France.
-If these conditions are not met, francisation can also take place on a discretionary basis by the granting of a special licence by the government.
+The procedure is governed by the Transport Code, which lists several conditions: the vessel must have passed a safety inspection and it must have been built in an EU Member State, or the import costs and fees must have been paid in an EU Member State.
+A ship built outside the European Union can qualify for the francisation term if at least 50 per cent is owned (or intended for ownership or bareboat chartered) by nationals or companies from an EU or EEA Member State that have an actual presence in France.

-Classification societies in France are subject to an amended ministerial order on ship safety dated 23 November 1987.
-There are currently three approved or recognised classification societies in France: Bureau Veritas, DNV and RINA Services.
-Classification societies can be held liable to shipowners, third parties (the victims) or the state when a party claims against the state in relation to control duties that have been delegated to classification societies.
+Classification societies in France are subject to an amended ministerial order on ship safety dated 23 November 1987.27 Classification societies can be held liable to shipowners, third parties (the victims) or the state when a party claims against the state in relation to control duties that have been delegated to classification societies.
 Their liability can be contractual, tortious or criminal.
 Both the managers and the classification society itself can be held criminally responsible.
-For instance, in the case of The 'Erika',23 the classification society was found guilty of polluting because of the behaviour of its inspector, who had renewed a class certificate despite the ship's poor condition.
+For instance, in the case of The 'Erika',28 the classification society was found guilty of polluting because of the behaviour of its inspector, who had renewed a class certificate despite the ship's poor condition.

 iv Environmental regulation